-And not having Apple Care or a budget to fix a broken iPhone -- or worse, replace a lost or stolen one -- makes the situation worse.
-Especially with a new iPhone XR costing $749 or an XS at $999, which aren't the most affordable handsets.
+And not having Apple Care or a budget to fix a broken iPhone — or worse, replace a lost or stolen one — makes the situation worse.
+Especially with a new iPhone 11 costing $799 or an 11 Pro at $999, which aren’t the most affordable handsets.

 But fear not, there are a few options that won’t break the bank for replacing a broken iPhone with a used or refurbished model.

 Whatever your reason for needing a new one, you may wonder what’s the difference between used and refurbished.

 A used iPhone is essentially being sold as is, with a restored software experience.
 It generally falls on the seller to provide images of the device, so you can see if it has any scratches or cosmetic issues.
 The listing should also say if there’s a feature that doesn’t work, like a cracked screen or foggy front facing camera.

 A refurbished iPhone has gone through diagnostic tests to make sure it meets the standards for sellable condition.
 In some cases, these might be returned iPhones or ones that were broken and have been repaired.
 An additional factory-refurbished warranty might be included, depending on where you get it.

 Whether you go for “used” or “refurbished,” you need to be sure you know what you’re getting.
 If you plan on purchasing from Decluttr, Gazelle, certain eBay sellers, a wireless carrier or even Apple, this is less of a concern.
 These select eBay users would be wireless carriers and big box electronic retailers, like Verizon, which operate stores on the site.
 Buying from a true third-party seller, like an individual on eBay or Swappa, will require some due diligence.